Generic Name: deoxycholic acid (Subcutaneous route)

 Proper Use of Kybella

 A nurse or other trained health professional will give you this medicine.
-This medicine is injected into the fat under the skin of your chin.
+It is injected into the fat under the skin of your chin.

 This medicine comes with a patient information leaflet.
 Read and follow the instructions carefully.
 Ask your doctor if you have any questions.